The PADI Advanced Open Water course

 After you’ve tried a specialty in the Advanced Open Water Diver course, you’ll probably want to take the whole course and learn more:

-altitude diving, AWARE-fish identification, boat diving, deep diving, diver propulsion vehicle use, drift diving, dry suit diving, multilevel and computer diving, night diving, peak performance buoyancy, side mount, search and recovery, underwater nature study, underwater navigation, underwater photography, underwater videography, wreck diving
+altitude diving, fish identification, boat diving, deep diving, diver propulsion vehicle use, drift diving, dry suit diving, night diving, peak performance buoyancy, side mount, search and recovery, underwater naturalist, underwater navigation, underwater photography, underwater videography and/or wreck diving